Leave your contact details and Get 3 Live Classes for Free

 This article examines the significance of a 1480 SAT score along with its relation to other students’ performance and its effectiveness in college acceptance criteria and additional essential information.

-What Does a 1480 SAT Score Mean in College Admissions?
+What Does a 1480 SAT Score Mean?

 The 1480 SAT score maintains its exceptional status since it belongs to an elite scoring bracket that students commonly target.
 Students need to earn between 400 and 1600 points to get a good SAT rating along with achieving an improved test performance through 1480 points.
+Many learners also review a 1300 SAT Score Analysis to better understand how scores progress between competitive ranges and what improvements are needed.

 How Does a 1480 SAT Score Compare to Other Test Takers?